Water activities in the Top End

 Conditions are generally suited to all levels, but if you're not experienced it is best to do your research and ask around before heading out.

-Check weather and crocodile reports.
+Check the weather and the map of crocodile captures.

 Canoeing is a great way to keep fit and enjoy the local scenery.